Global Navigation Satellite System Networks

 South Pacific Regional GNSS Network (SPRGN)

-The South Pacific Regional GNSS Network (SPRGN) was initiated during Phase III of the AusAID funded South Pacific Sea Level and Climate Monitoring Project (SPSLCMP).
-The SPSLCMP was developed in 1991 as an Australian Government response to concerns raised by member countries of the South Pacific Forum about the potential impacts of human induced global warming on climate and sea levels in the Pacific region.
-Its aim is to monitor vertical movement of the Earth's crust in conjunction with tidal measurements as part of the SEAFRAME network located in the South Pacific.
+The South Pacific Regional GNSS Network (SPRGN) was initiated during Phase III of the AusAID funded South Pacific Sea Level Monitoring Project (SPSLMP).
+The SPSLMP was developed in 1991 as an Australian Government response to concerns raised by member countries of the South Pacific Forum about the potential impacts of human induced global warming on climate and sea levels in the Pacific region.
+Its aim is to monitor vertical movement of the Earth's crust in conjunction with tidal measurements as part of the SEAFRAME network located in the South Pacific Ocean.

-The SPRGN consist of CORS stations located in close proximity to sea level monitoring stations, and measures vertical and horizontal movements of the land in an accurate, global, geocentric terrestrial reference frame.
+The SPRGN consist of Continuously Operating Reference Stations (CORS) located in close proximity to sea level monitoring stations, and measures vertical and horizontal movements of the land in an accurate, global, geocentric terrestrial reference frame.
 Combining this data with precise levelling surveys between the tide gauge sensor and the CORS station, determines the vertical stability of the gauge and the absolute sea level change.

 AuScope funding was awarded to develop the Global Navigation Satellite System (GNSS) network and other geodetic infrastructure in Australia.
 This will create a better understanding of the deformation of continental Australia.